 For forward references,

-.W, with base register SP, always generates a 16-bit
+with base register SP, always generates a 16-bit instruction in

-instruction in T32 code, even if that results in failure for an address that could be
+Thumb code, even if that results in failure for an address that

 Must be a multiple of 4.